symfony/symfony-docs/components/yaml/introduction.rst

 configuration files.
 YAML files are as expressive as XML files and as readable as INI files.

-The Symfony2 YAML Component implements the YAML 1.2 version of the specification.
+The Symfony2 Yaml Component implements a selected subset of features defined in the `YAML 1.2 version specification`_.

 .. tip::